MeritxellC/MeritxellC.github.io/index.md

 [Crustal Deformation Group](https://www.folarinkolawole.com) at [Columbia University](https://eesc.columbia.edu).
 My research focuses on integrating field structural geology and seismology to understand crustal structure and modes of strain release along evolving continental divergent plate boundaries at different scales.
 My current research areas include the East African Rift System (Tanzania and Congo) and Northeast Pacific (offshore Oregon, US).

-&nbsp;&nbsp;&nbsp;&nbsp;My previous work at the Infrasound Lab (ISLA) at the [University of Hawaiʻi](https://www.higp.hawaii.edu) involved building algorithms for geoscience research, such as examining signals from the IMS Infrasound Network.

 &nbsp;&nbsp;&nbsp;&nbsp;I earned a B.A. in Physics from Carleton College.
 During my undergraduate years, I participated in physics research opportunities, such as exploring the [complex dynamics of a laser](https://www.nature.com/articles/s41598-018-29110-5), and geology research, such as analyzing [seismic data from the 2018 Kīlauea eruption](https://ui.adsabs.harvard.edu/abs/2019AGUFM.V43C0202C/abstract).
+After graduating, I worked at the Infrasound Lab (ISLA) at the
+[University of Hawaiʻi](https://www.higp.hawaii.edu) where I developed algorithms for geoscience research - such as examining signals from the IMS Infrasound Network - before beginning graduate school at Columbia.

 <br style="line-height:3">